void

 Background

 Staatspolizei (officially k.k.
-Staatspolizei) was the domestic civilian intelligence service of Cisleitanien, which main task was surveillance of potential enemies of the state.
-In the context of The Good Soldier Švejk we understand the Prag branch.
-The department was created in 1893 after civilian unrest and the unit reported directly to the "Statthalter" (Governor).
-In Prague their servicemen and agents were operating from the premises of c.k. policejní ředitelství.
-In their service were amongst others two young lawyers, Mr. Slavíček and Mr. Klíma.
-Head of the unit was Viktor Chum.
+Staatspolizei) was the domestic civilian intelligence service of Cisleithania, whose main task was surveillance of potential enemies of the state.
+In the context of The Good Soldier Švejk, we understand it to the Prague branch.
+The department was created in 1893 following civil unrest, and the unit reported directly to the Statthalter (Governor).
+In Prague, their servicemen and agents operated from the premises of c.k. policejní ředitelství.
+Among those in their service were two young lawyers, Slavíček and Klíma.
+The head of the unit was Viktor Chum.

 U Valšů

-Jaroslav Hašek had intimate knowledge of the state police, originating from his period as an anarchist activist (from 1904).
-His most celebrated encounter with them was after his famous hoax at U Valšů on 24 November 1914 where he registered as a Russian trader, ostensibly to test the vigilance of the Austrian security service.
-He was let off with only 5 days in jail which he served immediately.
+Jaroslav Hašek had intimate knowledge of the State Police, originating from his period as an anarchist activist (from 1904).
+His most celebrated encounter with them was after his famous hoax at U Valšů on 24 November 1914, where he registered as a Russian trader, ostensibly to test the vigilance of the Austrian security service.
+He was let off with only five days in gaol, which he served immediately.

 During the war

-During the war the eyes of the state police again fell on Jaroslav Hašek.
-It happened after the author on 17 June 1916 published a story in Čechoslovan where he lets a tomcat soil pictures of the emperor.
-This led to charges of high treason and an arrest order was issued.
+During the war, the watchful eyes of the State Police again fell on Jaroslav Hašek.
+This occurred after the author published a story in Čechoslovan on 17 June 1916 in which he had a tomcat soil pictures of the Emperor.
+This led to charges of high treason, and an arrest order was issued.
 Several of the other stories he wrote also aroused interest at home.
-They were translated to German for the benefit of the investigators and led to a lively exchange between the police headquarters in Prague and Vienna.
+They were translated into German for the benefit of the investigators and led to a lively exchange between the police headquarters in Prague and Vienna.

 Dobrý voják Švejk v zajetí